steps-chemistry/steps-chemistry.github.io/src/index.md

 title: Home
 ---

-# STEPs Math Course
+# STEPs Chemistry Course

-Welcome to our high school summer math course covering pre-calculus and differentiation topics.
+Welcome to our high school summer chemistry course covering pre-calculus and differentiation topics.
 This website contains all the materials you'll need for our classes.

 ## Course Structure